Personalized web host recommendation – answer 7 simple questions.

 - What kind of website are you building?

-- Do you want something common (a WordPress blog, for example)?
+- Do you want something common (a WordPress blog, perhaps)?

 - Do you need Windows applications?

-- Do you need a special version of software (ie. PHP)?
+- Do you need support for a specific script (e.g. PHP)?

 - Does your website need special software?

-- How big (or small) can the web traffic volume go?
+- How big (or small) can your web traffic volume go?

 These are some of the basic questions you need to answer for yourself.

-For newbies, the no-brainer rule is to always start small with a good shared hosting account.
+For newbies, the simple rule is start small with a good shared hosting account.